 An entry must fall under at least one of the following categories:

-- Digital Design/Illustration (This includes projects such as t-shirt designs, and any other artistic concepts that are created using a computer)
+- Digital Design/Illustration (ex: t-shirt design, or any other artistic concept created using a computer)

 - Video or Audio PSA